On complexity of restricted fragments of Decision DNNF: Preliminaries

 We define $\wedge_d$-\textsc{fbdd} in the following two definitions.
 The first one will define $\wedge_d$-\textsc{fbdd} as a combinatorial object.
 In the second definition, we will define the semantics of the object that is the function represented by it.

 \begin{definition} A $\wedge_d$-\textsc{fbdd} is a \textsc{dag} $B$ with a single source and two sinks.
-One sink is labelled by ${\bf 0}$, the other by ${\bf 1}$.
+One sink is labelled by $True$, the other by $False$ (on the illustrations we denote the sinks by $T$ and $F$ respectively).
 Each non-sink node has two out-neighbours (\emph{children}).
-A non-sink node may be either a \emph{conjunction} node, labelled with $\wedge$ or a \emph{decision} node labelled with a variable name.
+A non-sink node may be either a \emph{decomposable conjunction} node, labelled with $\wedge_d$ (we often refer to such nodes as $\wedge_d$-nodes) or a \emph{decision} node labelled with a variable name.
 If $u$ is a decision node then one outgoing edge is labelled with $0$, the other with $1$.

 Let $u$ be a node of $B$.
 Then $\var(B_u)$ is the set of variables labelling the decision nodes of $B_u$. $B$ obeys two constraints: \emph{decomposability} and \emph{read-onceness}.
-The decomposability constraint means that all the conjunction nodes $u$ are \emph{decomposable}.
-In particular, let $u_0$ and $u_1$ be the children of $u$.
-Then $\var(B_{u_0}) \cap \var(B_{u_1})=\emptyset$.
+The decomposability constraint means that if $u$ is a $\wedge_d$-node and $u_0$ and $u_1$ are the children of $u$ then $\var(B_{u_0}) \cap \var(B_{u_1})=\emptyset$.
 The read-onceness means that two decision nodes labelled by the same variable cannot be connected by a directed path.

 We define the \emph{size} of $B$ as the number of nodes and refer to it as $|B|$. \end{definition}

 We observe that if $B$ is a $\wedge_d$-\textsc{fbdd} and $u \in V(B)$ then $B_u$ is also a $\wedge_d$-\textsc{fbdd}.
 This allows us to introduce recursive definition from the sinks up to the source of $B$.